isomerpages/mol-services/index.md

         background: /images/hero banner2.jpeg

     - infobar:
-        title: Browse Services
+        title: Govt Services
         subtitle:
-        description: Govt Services Bundled for your Convenience, in one place
+        description: We have put together Government Services that might be useful for you, in one place.
         button: Browse here
         url: /overview
     - infobar:
-        title: Suggested Guides
+        title: Life Events
         subtitle:
         description: Not sure what to look out for when planning major life decisions?
-We have put together what might be   relevant for you during each milestone in our Singaporean life.
+We have been through that time in life.
-        button: See all guides
+        button: More
         url: /all-guides

 ---